TurboTax vs CPA: Which Is Right for You in 2025?

 - Dec 23, 2025

-If you are preparing to file your taxes, you may be asking a common and reasonable question: Should I use TurboTax, or is it worth hiring a CPA?
+If you are preparing to file your taxes, you might be asking a common and reasonable question: Should I use TurboTax, or is it worth hiring a CPA?

 The answer depends on your income sources, level of complexity, and tolerance for risk.
 While DIY tax software can work in some situations, many taxpayers underestimate what a CPA actually does during tax preparation and when professional support becomes essential.